uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 # Points against Big Tech jobs
 ## Hyper-specialization
 A lot of Big Tech is about running products and lines business that are years to decades old.
-This practically means the price of mistakes is extremely high, and this breeds a culture that's technologically risk-averse; indeed, I consider many leaders in the field to be simply incapable of leading deep technological change.
+This practically means the price of mistakes is extremely high, and this breeds a culture that's technologically risk-averse; indeed, I consider many leaders in the field to be simply incapable of enacting deep technological change.

 Although Big Tech likes to brag about super advanced technology, the truth is that most employees are doing mostly "meh" engineering.
 There are two core reasons for that:
-1. Most work is application work in any case, and application work is much more about knowing and understanding a single set of APIs than anything else.
-Beyond a certain point, such knowledge hindreds learning new approaches and technologies, which in turn causes career drag.
+1. Most work is application work in any case.
+Building applications requires excelling at a single set of ideas and APIs, and beyond the low-hanging fruit, investing into a specific set of repetative menial tasks (e.g.: passing some parameter through 5 API layers).
+People who focus on that have less energy to learn new approaches and technologies, which in turn stalls their careers.
 2. Business continuity discourages dramatic changes in the code base.
 Indeed, the typical case is that most code is maintained incrementally.
 When changes happen, they are often made by fairly inexperienced people who are under a lot of stress to demonstrate achievements in their periodic reviews.
    This pattern causes very bad code quality, which causes new employees spends most of their time fighting the consequences of other people's bad choices, instead of learning how to make good choices of their own.

-From the employee growth perspective, while learning how to "play it safe" is an important mindset, it is only a small part of what it takes to level up aspiring professionals; and for those of us who have been blessed with a passion for engineering, overindulging such work definitely quenches this passion.
+From the employee growth perspective, while learning how to "play it safe" is an important mindset, it is only a small part of what it takes to level up aspiring professionals; and for those of us who have been blessed with a passion for engineering, overindulging in such work definitely quenches this passion.

 ## Impacted well-being
 Big Tech employs a lot of people who already have a decent salary.
 This is a great recipe for projects not getting anywhere, especially because big organizations